SAKryukov/vscode-markdown-calculator/docs/article.md

 In all cases, all the exceptions are caught and the exception message is rendered using a special CSS style.

 You can do all this using just the VSCode preview.
 For more serious work, you may want to convert your document into HTML; and you can do it by using the extension "[Extensible Markdown](https://github.com/SAKryukov/vscode-extensible-markdown)" described in the article *[All in One Toolchain for Article Writing with Visual Studio Code](https://www.codeproject.com/Articles/1194125/Article-Writing-Toolchain-with-VSCode)*.
+It also exposes or provides many useful Markdown syntax extensions, and the possibility to add more available or new ones.

 ### Settings